AndersDJohnson/graphql-object/README.md

 Or, it could be the basis for an architecture to switch to persisted queries from REST endpoints at runtime in production, while still using real-time GraphQL queries in development environments.

+To keep it light, it does not support `@skip`, `@include`, arguments, variables, fragments, or aliases at this time.

 ```js
 import gql from 'graphql-tag'
 import graphql from 'graphql-object'